zalando/zally/documentation/concepts.md

 ## Rule Set

-Rule Set is a bundle or a package of rules which belong together.
+A Rule Set is a bundle or a package of rules.
 Usually, a Rule Set represents a logical grouping of rules (e.g. a company's REST guidelines and/or compliance requirements).